Alpha-Atom/ip-project-server/README.md

     "error": 0 // Error code, if an error occured.
 0 indicates no error.
 }
 ```
-The error codes are as follows, `1` indicates the username could not be found,
+The error codes are as follows, `1` indicates the username or password was
-`2` indicates that the password is invalid and `3` indicates that the login
-request was malformed.
+invalid and `2` indicates that the login request was malformed.

 ### /society/create/
 To create a new society, a `POST` request should be sent with the following